HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Overrides for Microsoft Security Baseline.md

 ## 7. Enable the XblGameSave Standby Task

 The scheduled task is disabled as a result of applying the Microsoft Security Baselines.
-The Harden Windows Security script in the [Optional Overrides category](https://github.com/HotCakeX/Harden-Windows-Security#microsoft-security-baselines) enables it again and sets its status back to the default state.
+Using the optional overrides, it will be enabled and its status will be set back to the default state.
 The task syncs Xbox game saves on PC.

 <br>